usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- India is called [*Bhārat*](https://en.wikipedia.org/wiki/India) in Hindi.
+- "Silt" is finer sand.
+Clay is finer silt.
+They might also be made from different minerals, but who's counting.
+- Starchy foods are just as good at clogging a drain as grease.
+- Washing HEPA filters breaks the fibres inside and [makes them worse](https://smartairfilters.com/en/blog/clean-wash-hepa/) than if they had simply not been washed.
+- When you double click to select English in Chrome, it ought to select a word.
+But for Japanese, the best Chrome can do is [looking all the boundaries up in a huge list of characters](https://stackoverflow.com/questions/61672829/how-does-chrome-decide-what-to-highlight-when-you-double-click-japanese-text/61673028#61673028), which is an [ICU (International Components for Unicode) standard](https://news.ycombinator.com/item?id=23118278).
+- MMA stands for mixed martial arts.
+- Roofs *need* to be ventilated.
+Otherwise the attic will rot.
+- When sending resumes through Gmail, [Google will analyse it and potentially spam filter it](https://medium.com/swlh/why-you-should-never-send-your-cv-via-gmail-b4fddd35fb3e).
+Better send with a simple password, or, better, not use Gmail.
+- Emoji is 絵文字 (Japanese) rather than just Emo字.
+- Yahoo is (as of 2020) completely operated by Verizon, while the original Yahoo still exists as "Altaba", but [only manages Yahoo's existing investments before it was sold](https://www.fool.com/investing/2017/06/19/what-investors-need-to-know-about-altaba-aka-whats.aspx).
+- If you want a formula to reference a cell no matter how much you shift cells around it (e.g. your A1 becomes B2 after you copy/paste), use `INDIRECT("A1")` to make sure it references A1 no matter where A1 is moved to.
 - The vast majority of autists on /r/wallstreetbets do not "YOLO on SPY puts" with their life savings, but the true lunatics do make the front page.
 - In Japan, you should not eat and walk.
 Even if it's a hotdog.
 - The economy of Cuba is [communist, provides everything you need, but pays you ~30 USD a month no matter what job you do](https://www.youtube.com/watch?v=uzvcztUmMwA).
 Issue: tour guides get tips equivalent to someone's monthly salary.
 Issue: highly-skilled Cubans really want to leave the country.